If you’re experiencing reduced sexual desire you’re not alone!

 Another cause of HSDD is low testosterone, and a blood test can check to determine if testosterone is within the normal range.
 Men who have abnormally low testosterone have a decline in overall arousal and masturbation, low sex drive, fewer sexual fantasies, and experience difficulty with erections.
 If testosterone is the underlying cause of HSDD, it can be easily treated.

-As some of the factors contributing to a low sex drive can overlap with other conditions, Sablok Pharmacy will perform a complete individual assessment together with a full clinical diagnosis, before a customized course of treatment is recommended.
+As some of the factors contributing to a low sex drive can overlap with other conditions, Sablok Pharmacy Sexologist in Delhi India will perform a complete individual assessment together with a full clinical diagnosis, before a customized course of treatment is recommended.